Is Sushi Healthy?

 Only eat at restaurants you trust

-There are potential health risks with eating raw fish including salmonella and Vibrio vulnificus poisoning, as well as parasites like roundworm tapeworm, and flatworm, according to Malkani.
+Eating raw fish can lead to potential health risks, including food poisoning by bacteria like Salmonella and Vibrio vulnificus, as well as ingesting parasites like roundworm, tapeworm, and flatworm along with the fish, according to Malkani.
 “Commercially freezing raw fish at a temperature of four degrees Fahrenheit for a minimum of three days destroys the majority of these parasites,” she says.
 Anyone eating sushi should only order from trustworthy or reputable restaurants.
-“Choosing reputable sushi restaurants that are known for high-quality, fresh ingredients and food safety and preparation practices can help reduce your risk of foodborne illness,” Malkani says.
-Find out more ways to avoid food poisoning here.
+“Choosing reputable sushi restaurants that are known for high-quality, fresh ingredients, and food safety and preparation practices can help reduce your risk of foodborne illness,” Malkani says.

 Opt for fish lower in mercury